Computation of the steady state and dimensionality reduction

 BASEforHANK.SteadyState.find_steadystateFunction

 This function solves for the market clearing capital stock in the Aiyagari model with idiosyncratic income risk.
-That is, it uses CustomBrent() to find the root of the excess capital demand function, which is defined in Kdiff().
-It does so first on a coarse grid and then on the actual grid.
+It uses CustomBrent() to find the root of the excess capital demand function, which is defined in Kdiff().
+The solution is obtained first on a coarse grid and then on the actual grid.

 Arguments